Social Services

 Foster Care Licensing

-Mountrail County Social Services provides public assistance to the citizens of North Dakota.
+Mountrail McKenzie Human Service Zone provides public assistance to the citizens of North Dakota.

 • SNAP (Food Stamps)